graemetait/cakephp-file-storage-behavior/README.md

 # CakePHP File Storage Behavior

-A basic file storage behavior for CakePHP 1.x.
+A basic file storage behavior for CakePHP 2.x.
+For CakePHP 1.x see the cakephp1 branch.

 Handles storing uploaded files in database or file system.
 If uploading to file system will store metadata in database.